Hylian/hylian.github.io/content/tech/leica-battery/index.md

 {{ resized(img="ds-32.jpg") }}

 Each chip is provisioned with a secret key at the factory.
-The host writes a 64-bit challenege to the chip, and the chip responds with a SHA-1 Message Authentication Code (MAC).
+The host writes a 64-bit challenge to the chip, and the chip responds with a SHA-1 Message Authentication Code (MAC).
 The MAC can be computed using just the secret or with the chip's serial number included as a salt.

 Given this, I believe all copies of the battery should have the same shared secret.
 If the serial number is used as a salt, it would prevent replay/rainbow table attacks, but there's no getting around the fact that every M10 needs to work with every battery.